tim-weis/cargo-uwp/README.md

 ### First project

-With everything set up, it's time to generate a new UWP cargo package.
+With everything set up, it's time to generate a new UWP Cargo package.
 Following Cargo's lead the subcommand to do so is unsurprisingly named `new`.
 The following

 ```none
 cargo uwp new uwp-rs